UniStuttgart-VISUS/megamol/docs/manual.md

 The goal of the project is to provide a software base for visualization research and to provide a stable environment to deploy newest visualization prototypes to application domain researchers.
 MegaMol is not a visualization tool.
 MegaMol is a platform for visualization research.
 Visit the project [website](https://megamol.org/ "MegaMol Homepage") for downloads and more information.

-**If you faced any trouble during installation or if you have any furhter questions concerning MegaMol, we encourage you to contact the developer team by opening an [issue](https://github.com/UniStuttgart-VISUS/megamol/issues/new) on github!**
+**If you faced any trouble during installation or if you have any further questions concerning MegaMol, we encourage you to contact the developer team by opening an [issue](https://github.com/UniStuttgart-VISUS/megamol/issues/new) on github!**

 <!-- ###################################################################### -->